NathanKr/next.js-navigation-from-progress/README.md

 <h2>Points of Interest</h2>
 <ul>
       <li>Unlike the Page Router, the App Router does not provide easy-to-use events , making it necessary to implement custom logic for showing navigation progress. but anyway next.js router is not relevant when you navigate to external pages</li>
+      <li>It is hard to debug console.log in RootLayout because the log is deleted by the browwser per page. you can tell the prowser not to do it. in firefox you do it in the dev tools->console->persist logs</li>
 </ul>

 <h2>References</h2>